85K Writing Challenge

 A: Using the WriterStat BookStats™ Project Tracker software installed on this site and generously supported by our Founding Sponsor, WriterStat.

 Q: How do I stay accountable during the 90-Day Write?

-A: During the 90-Day Write cycle, writers are strongly encouraged to report their word counts twice per week, every Monday and Friday, in the Write Forum dedicated to word count reporting.
-Report using the “Monday Word Count Reports” and the “Friday Word Count Reports.”
+A: During the 90-Day Write cycle, writers report their word counts twice per week, every Monday and Friday, in the Forum dedicated to word count reporting.
+Report using the “Monday Word Count Reports” and the “Friday Word Count Reports” entries in the Forum.
 Under each of these entries, you will find a calendar date under which to report.

 Q: What if I don’t write anything that week?

 A: Even if your word count is zero words written, you still need to check-in on Mondays and Fridays, so you stay connected, and stay accountable.
 Being accountable in this way functions like having a personal trainer or a workout buddy at the gym – but for writing.
 If you reach a Monday or a Friday and you have not written since the last word count report, simply report “zero words written” and then focus on increasing your productivity before the next twice-weekly check-in.